 - Scalability – The loose coupling of different aspects when using a design pattern allows you to quickly change and expand your code without issues, making your software system more scalable.

-- Better communication – Design patterns enhance communication and collaboration in a dedicated development team thanks to an established vocabulary for describing software interactions.
+- Better communication – Design patterns enhance communication and collaboration as hire dedicated developer team thanks to an established vocabulary for describing software interactions.

-- Saves time and money – One of the main reasons why design patterns are important is they help you save time and money, which makes a huge difference if you hire dedicated resources.
+- Saves time and money – One of the main reasons why design patterns are important is they help you save time and money, which makes a huge difference if you are a front-end development company.

 Introduction to Factory Design Pattern